flaviagiammarino/stanford-hypoglycemia-forecasting/README.md

 - `epochs`: (`int`, default = 1000). <br>
 The maximum number of training epochs of the linear classifier.

+The following additional inputs are used for defining the model's input sequences and output labels:

+- `time_worn_threshold`: (`float`, default = 0.7). <br>
+The minimum percentage of time that the patient must have worn the CGM device over a given week.

+- `blood_glucose_threshold`: (`int`, default = 54). <br>
+The blood glucose level below which we detect the onset of hypoglycemia, in mg/dL.

+- `episode_duration_threshold`: (`int`, default = 15). <br>
+The minimum length of a hypoglycemic event, in minutes.

-The code defines a hypoglycemic event as the patient's blood glucose level remaining below `blood_glucose_threshold` for at least `episode_duration_threshold` consecutive minutes.
+A hypoglycemic event is defined as the patient's blood glucose level remaining below `blood_glucose_threshold` for at least `episode_duration_threshold` consecutive minutes.

-The code does not use the one-week periods during which the patient has worn the device for a fraction of time lower than `time_worn_threshold`, neither for training nor for inference.
+The one-week periods during which the patient has worn the device for a fraction of time lower than `time_worn_threshold` are not used, neither for training nor for inference.

+### Examples

 The examples below show how to use the code for training and inference on a set of patients' CGM time series, which for this purpose are artificially generated.

-### Examples

 #### Model training example
 ```python